cp2k/cp2k/docs/getting-started/spack.md

 spack install cp2k
 ```

-This command will build CP2K, as well as all its dependencies.
+This command will build CP2K, as well as all the necessary dependencies.
 If it is the first time you run this command, building all the dependencies might take a while.

 In order to use CP2K installed with [Spack], you can simply type